 Another trick I like to use when planting in pots is to cover the bottom with small stones or peach pits.
 This helps to promote good drainage, while also preventing the soil from slipping out of the drain holes.
 I’ve seen many cases where the roots kept pushing out the dirt, little by little, until the pot was almost all roots and no soil.
 This makes it almost impossible for the roots to absorb the water they need.

-If you’re planting in the ground, start by digging a good sized hole, maybe twice the size of your rootball.
-If it’s hard, clay soil, make the hole at least 3 times the size of your rootball.
-If you’re using a root barrier, dig the hole according the maximum size you want the bamboo to spread.
+If you’re planting in the ground, start by digging a good-sized hole, maybe twice the size of your rootball.
+If it’s hard, clay soil, make the hole at least 2 or 3 times the size of your rootball.
+If you’re using a root barrier, dig the hole according to the maximum size you want the bamboo to spread.
 Then bury the barrier.
 Be sure to get at least two feet deep.
 The root barrier is strongly recommended with any running variety, especially if you live in a residential neighborhood.

 Then mostly fill the hole with your mix of soil and compost, and give the soil a good soaking.
 Then place the bamboo into the soil, with the surface just slightly higher than the surface of the surrounding ground.
 Then water it once again.
 After the second watering, the bamboo should sink a little further into the ground.
 Finally, level it off by covering the whole area with some mulch or wood chips.